Vonshad/Offensive_Sec/EN_writeups/windows/Blaster.md

 ## **SUMMARY**

-This box was special, because it was the first box I've done that would make us remotely connect to an actual desktop - not to a CLI.
-The fact this box leads us to a GUI changes how we should perceive post-exploitation enumeration.
+This box was special, because it was the first box I've done that makes us remotely connect to an actual desktop - not to a CLI.
+The fact this box leads us to a GUI should change how we perceive post-exploitation enumeration.
 "Think like a user" -- Check the bin, check the internet history, check the logged accounts in the web browser, etc.

 This was a very nice box.